Monitoring Poly HDX and VSX Series Endpoints

 1. Click the Save button.

-2. When you configure a discovery session that includes the IP address of the Polycom Endpoint, select the SNMP credential you created in the SNMP Credentials field.
+2. When you configure a discovery session that includes the IP address of the Poly Endpoint, select the SNMP credential you created in the SNMP Credentials field.
 For more information about discovery, see the section on Running a Discovery Session.

 Creating an SNMPv3 Credential